-The primary goal of designing for adaptability and flexibility is to lengthen a building’s lifespan to accommodate changing socio-economic and environmental conditions, enabling the building to evolve over time as the user needs change.
+The primary goal of designing for adaptability and flexibility is to lengthen a building’s lifespan to accommodate changing socio-economic and environmental conditions, enabling the building to evolve as the user needs change.
 This type of design has many advantages, including:

 Lastly, adaptable buildings of course have more inherent financial value because they can be adapted and renovated as occupant needs change.
 Durable, quality materials and products used to support flexible design can also provide long-term savings by avoiding basic repairs.

-As we mentioned above, flexible, durable and sustainable building products are needed to help create an adaptable design that will accommodate future needs.
+As we mentioned above, flexible, durable, and sustainable building products are needed to help create an adaptable design that will accommodate future needs.

-Solatube Tubular Daylighting Devices (TDDs) are a simple, affordable and energy-efficient way to bring natural, controlled sunlight into a building.
+Solatube Tubular Daylighting Devices (TDDs) are a simple, affordable, and energy-efficient way to bring natural, controlled sunlight into a building.
 With Solatube TDDs, daylight can reach places never thought possible, overcoming limitations associated with windows and traditional skylights in both new and retrofit applications.

 TDDs start with domes that sit on the roof of a building, engineered to capture sunlight from virtually any angle.
 They then push that light into the building space via highly reflective tubes and fixtures that diffuse it for a beautiful spread of natural light into the area beneath.
 Additional features can also be fitted to specific TDD systems to allow the devices to dim and/or integrate with LEDs.

 TDD patented technology nearly eliminates infrared wavelengths from 950-2500nm, allowing the system to deliver a full spectrum of visible light without bringing in the heat, making TDDs perfect for hot climates where traditional skylights may be a problem.